 You should always bring along your dog whenever you are going camping because the benefits of having them with you significantly outweigh the drawbacks.
 However, you now will have to continually worry about leaving your dinner plate unattended and finding some food is missing plus having to limit your plans somewhat.

 These challenges are nevertheless soon dissipated when you start experiencing the constant entertainment and enjoyment your four-legged canine companion offers you.
 Additionally, this is made much fun when you are out adventuring together, and you can be sure that they too love every moment they get to spend with you.
 Therefore, below are some of the reasons why you should camp with your dog every time;

-≡ They offer you with moments which you will remember forever.
+- They offer you with moments that you will remember forever.